ubc-cirrus-lab/caribou/docs/design.md

 This collector is responsible for managing the "workflow_instance_table" database table.
 Unlike the other Data Collectors, the Workflow Collector should not and will not have or require updating any timestamp of the `available_regions_table` table.

+The Workflow Collector is responsible for extracting information from the `workflow_performance_table` which was managed by the Datastore Syncer (Which should retrieve all the invocations of the workflow from local invoked datacenters and then remove the local entries only after finishing sumarization).
+Below are the tenative expected format of this table:

+The Workflow Collector is responsible for extracting information from the `workflow_performance_table`, which is managed by the Datastore Syncer.
+The Datastore Syncer should retrieve all the invocations log of the workflow from locally data centers and then remove the local entries only after finishing summarization.
+Below are the tentative expected formats of this table:

+- Key: `<workflow_unique_id>`
+- Sort Key (N): Timestamp of last summary (last summarized by Datastore Syncer)
+- Value (S):
+  - Number of total invocations (For the entire workflow)
+  - Time between last summary to current summary
+  - At Instance `<instance_unique_id>`
+    Number of total invocation of this instance
+    - At Region `<provider_unique_id>:<region_name>`
+      - Number of invocation (of this instance in this region)
+      - Region Average/Tail Runtime.
+    - To Instance `<instance_unique_id>`
+      - Number of calls from parent instance to this instance.
+      - Average data transfer size between instance stages.
+      - At Region `<provider_unique_id>:<region_name>`
+        - To Region `<provider_unique_id>:<region_name>`
+          - Number transmission
+          - Region Average/Tail Latency.

 The `workflow_instance_table` is responsible for summarizing and collecting information regarding past instance invocation at various regions:

 - Key: `<workflow_unique_id>`